 Inversion therapy is a form of decompression therapy that is also known as spinal traction.
 The theory for spinal traction is that hanging upside down reverses the pressure of gravity on your spinal nerves, disks and bones.
 Inversion therapy is able to reset spinal conditions by temporarily creating more space between vertebrae that are squished together.

 Inversion tables: Inversion tables are swiveling beds that allow a person to hang upside down with their back secured to a bed.
 The table is supposed to mimic a standing position but upside down.
 This allows the spine, and especially the lower back, to stretch out aided by gravity.
+We have a list of the best inversion tables to fit every need!

 Gravity (Inversion) boots: Inversion boots aren’t really boots at all, they’re straps that firmly secure around the ankles.
 The devices have a bar on them which hooks onto a pull up bar, and then you hang from them with the boots helping you stay in a balanced position.
 Inversion boots are quite different from tables because they don’t offer any support or gradual application, it’s all or nothing.